weikanglim/kusto-synced/README.md

 2. If your or your team uses a gated checkin process, you can also enforce higher quality, consistent, and well-maintained function.
 3. Finally, when stored in source control, you are also able to retain revision tracking, search/refactor existing declarations when changed are made to your telemetry pipeline.

-## Questions?
+## Wanting to know more?

+1. Check the examples directory for example of project layouts, and a starter GitHub CI pipeline.
+2. Check the [FAQ](./doc/faq.md) for commonly asked questions.
-Check the [FAQ](./doc/faq.md).
-If your question is unanswered, search for existing issues on GitHub.
-Better yet, create one.
+3. If you have an unanswered question, search for existing issues on GitHub.
+If none exists, create an issue to start a discussion.